 Margaret Stephenson was born in England circa 1616, of parents possibly named Edward and Margarita (Dunn).
 She immigrated to Massachusetts with her family, and married Benjamin Scott in 1642.
-The Scotts may have begun their married life in Braintree, then Cambridge, before moving to Rowley.
+The Scotts began their married life in Cambridge, before moving to Rowley.
 Of the couple’s seven children, only three lived to adulthood.
 “Children, the first four born in Cambridge, the rest in Rowley.”
 (The Scott Genealogy).
 The “Benjamin Scott House” in Rowley was likely built by her son Benjamin in 1676.

 Additional note: The original deposition of Mary Daniel vs. Margaret Scott was auctioned by Christie’s in 2017, the first Salem witchcraft trials document to go to public sale since the 1980s.
 It sold for more than $137,000.

 A memorial stone to Margaret Scott, erected in 1992, can be found at the intersection of Main Street (Route 1A) and Pleasant Street.
 It is not clear where Widow Scott was living in 1692.
 She was poverty-stricken, certainly, begging for corn and wood in years past.
-Perhaps she lived with her son Benjamin, whose house was built in 1676 on Central Street.
-It has been beautifully restored.
+Perhaps she lived with her son Benjamin, whose house was built in 1676 on Central Street, although that doesn’t seem likely.
+The Central Street house has been beautifully restored.
 This is a Private Residence.
 Not open to the public.